wp-plugins/google-calendar-plugin/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use it!

 WARNING!
-If you want upgrade, please see the upgrade section under Other section.
+If you want upgrade, please see the upgrade section under Other Notes section.

 Bye
 Walter